The Cuckoo (film)

-The Cuckoo (Кукушка, translit.
-Kukushka) is a 2002 Russian war drama film directed by Aleksandr Rogozhkin.
+The Cuckoo (Кукушка) is a 2002 Russian war drama film directed by Aleksandr Rogozhkin.
 It takes place during World War II, and the action is seen from the opposing perspectives of a Soviet soldier and a Finnish soldier stranded together at a Sami woman's farmhouse.
 It received generally positive reviews from critics.

 In 2004, film was awarded the State Prize of the Russian Federation.